Brownian bridge with random length and pinning point for modelling of financial information

 \subsection{Brownian Bridge Processes}

 The Brownian bridge is a fundamental process in statistics and probability theory.
-This section summarises a few well-known results about extended Brownian bridge (Brownian bridge defined for $t\in \mathbb{R}_{+}$). \begin{definition} Given a strictly positive real number $r$, a real number $z$ and a Brownian motion $W$.
-The process $ \zeta^{r,z}:\Omega \longmapsto C\left(\mathbb{R}_+,\mathbb{R}\right)$, defined by
+This section summarizes a few well-known results about the extended Brownian bridge (a Brownian bridge defined for $t\in \mathbb{R}_{+}$). \begin{definition} Given a strictly positive real number $r$, a real number $z$ and a Brownian motion $W$, the process $ \zeta^{r,z}:\Omega \longmapsto C\left(\mathbb{R}_+,\mathbb{R}\right)$, defined by